 Bottom Line: Cathay Pacific’s 10-Abreast 777 Economy Class

 Obviously, Cathay Pacific’s economy class is narrower, and definitely not an improvement over their older longhaul configuration (I do prefer it to their older regional seat – it was just that bad).
-However, I was pleasantly surprised by the new 10-abreast seat – it was much more well padded than I was expecting, the headrest was plush, and I loved the seatback storage.
-Overall I thought the seat was really well designed – Cathay Pacific does economy class seats very well, in my opinion.
+However, I was pleasantly surprised by the new 10-abreast seat.
+It was much more well padded than I was expecting, the headrest was plush, and I loved the seatback storage.
+Overall I thought the seat was really well designed, and Cathay Pacific does economy class seats very well.
 Admittedly, I did have three seats to myself – I may have more complaints on a fuller flight.

 The food was mediocre on this flight, though the service was spectacular, especially for economy class.
-Once again (I’ve said exactly the same in my first impressions post of this flight), my compliments go out to the crew that served CX 505 on June 13th, 2019.
+My compliments go out to the crew that served CX 505 on June 13th, 2019.
 I’ve heard that Cathay Pacific’s service standards have been going on somewhat of a downward spiral – if that’s really the case, I’ve experienced a couple of flukes lately, and I love it.